joravkumar/GCTranscriptionConnector-Google/README.md

     ```
   - Used for transcription via Google Cloud Speech-to-Text.
   - Defaults to "en-US" if not provided.
-  - Normalized to BCP-47 format using normalize_language_code.
+  - Normalized to BCP-47 format using `normalize_language_code`.

 - **Destination Language:**
-  - Determined from the language field in the "open" message.
+  - Determined from the `language` field in the "open" message.
   - Used as the target language for translation via Google Gemini when translation is enabled.
   - Normalized to BCP-47 format.

 - **Supported Languages:**
-  - Defined in the SUPPORTED_LANGUAGES environment variable (comma-separated, e.g., "es-ES,it-IT,en-US").
-They must be supported by the Google model we are leveraging (for Chirp 2, see: https://cloud.google.com/speech-to-text/v2/docs/chirp_2-model)
+  - Defined in the `SUPPORTED_LANGUAGES` environment variable (comma-separated, e.g., "es-ES,it-IT,en-US").
+They must be supported by the Google model we are leveraging (for Chirp 2, see: [Google Cloud Speech-to-Text Chirp 2 Model](https://cloud.google.com/speech-to-text/v2/docs/chirp_2-model)).
   - Sent to Genesys Cloud in the "opened" message for probe connections.

 - **Translation Toggle:**
-  - The customConfig.enableTranslation boolean in the open message controls whether translation is enabled for the session.
+  - The `customConfig.enableTranslation` boolean in the open message controls whether translation is enabled for the session.
   - If disabled or not specified, the server returns the original transcription without translation, using the input language.

+---

 ## Deployment